Money

 90 days out: lay the groundwork

 Decide whether to apply for a re-entry permit (재입국허가).
-If there's any chance you will return inside your visa's validity period, apply at HiKorea before you leave.
+If there is any chance you will return inside your visa's validity period, apply at HiKorea before you leave.
 This preserves your visa and ARC.
 Without one, leaving Korea and staying abroad beyond your allowed period cancels your visa automatically.

 Notify your employer in writing (contract notice periods usually apply: 30 days standard, sometimes 60 for senior roles).
 Request written confirmation of: final working day, severance calculation, whether an IRP transfer will be used, 퇴직연말정산 procedure, and final unused-leave payout.

 Start shipping research.
-Get quotes from international movers (CJ Logistics, Hanjin, Seven Seas, Asian Tigers, Crown Relocations).
-Sea freight takes 6-10 weeks and costs roughly ₩2-5M for a 2-person apartment; air freight takes 1-2 weeks and costs 3-4× as much.
+Get quotes from common international relocation providers (CJ Logistics, Hanjin, Seven Seas, Asian Tigers, Crown Relocations among them).
+As a rough range, sea freight takes 6-10 weeks and costs roughly ₩2–5M for a 2-person apartment; air freight takes 1-2 weeks and costs 3-4 times as much.
+Rates are market-driven and route-dependent, so collect several quotes.
 Book at 60 days out.

 Pet export planning (if applicable).
 Start APQA paperwork, rabies titer test, destination country import rules.
 Some jurisdictions require 3-month lead times.